UriKatsirPrivate/gcp-ai-ops/README.md

 # GCP AI OPS

-## Variety of GCP related OPS services powered by VertexAI
+## A variety of GCP related OPS services powered by VertexAI

 ### See it in action [here](https://gcpaiops.xyz/)